Elizabeth's Kitchen Diary

 Burra Lighthouse

-We did, however, enjoy a fantastic evening together, eating our supper of tinned beans and weiners, and some reheated ribs he’d made in home economics class that day cooked on a gas stove on the clifftops.
-A perfectly civilised way to spend an bright and sunny evening, basking in the sheltered warmth of the rocks.
+We did, however, enjoy a fantastic evening together, eating our supper of tinned beans and weiners and some reheated ribs he’d made in home economics class that day cooked on a gas stove on the clifftops.
+It was a perfectly civilised way to spend a bright and sunny evening basking in the sheltered warmth of the rocks.

 Beans and Weiners